-A regular dental checkup consists of a series of thorough dental exams and teeth cleanings.
+A regular dental checkup consists of a thorough dental exam and teeth cleaning.
 The dentist will examine the mouth for anything that might be a potential problem.
 They will also look at your teeth’s alignment, bite, and jaw.

-Checkups are essential for people to maintain good oral health.
-The American Dental Association recommends that patients visit the dentist at least twice a year.
+Checkups are essential for patients to maintain good oral health.
+The American Dental Association recommends that patients visit the dentist at least twice a year for a checkup.

-Your dental checkup will consist of two different parts.
-First, your dentist will carefully examine your mouth to check for any signs of tooth decay, gum disease, or other issues.
-Next, your dentist will complete professional teeth cleaning by scraping away plaque and tartar from your teeth.
+A dental checkup will consist of two different parts.
+First, our dentist will carefully examine your oral cavity to check for any signs of tooth decay, gum disease, or other issues.
+Next, the dentist will perform professional teeth cleaning, scraping away plaque and tartar from your teeth.

 During the dental checkup, we will also examine the gums.
 Gum disease can lead to tooth loss, so it’s important to treat it as soon as possible.
 Signs of gum disease include bleeding gums, painful chewing, and persistent bad breath.

-Digital X-ray technology allows your dental team to get a clearer picture of what’s going on beneath the surface of your smile.
-The images produced by digital X-rays can be enlarged and enhanced, providing a better visual aid to your dentist’s diagnosis.
+Digital X-ray technology allows our dental team to get a clearer picture of what’s going on beneath the surface.
+The images produced by digital X-rays can be enhanced and manipulated, serving as a visual aid for the diagnosis.

-During your dental checkup, your dentist will determine if you would benefit from an oral cancer screening.
-Any lesions or lumps in the mouth can be examined for oral cancer through this screening.
+During your dental checkup, our dentist will also perform an oral cancer screening, looking for any abnormal lesions or lumps in the mouth.

 Sealants are thin, plastic coatings that are applied to the chewing surfaces of teeth.
 Most tooth decay begins in these pits and fissures.
-Sealants block these surfaces, preventing decay.
+Sealants protect these surfaces, preventing decay.

 The procedure is quick and easy, taking only a few minutes per tooth.
-The teeth to be sealed are thoroughly cleaned and then conditioned and dried.
-A special solution is applied to the teeth, which helps the sealant bond to the teeth.
+The teeth are first thoroughly cleaned and then conditioned and dried.
+A special solution is applied to help the sealant bond to the teeth.
 The sealant is then “painted” onto the teeth where it bonds directly to the enamel.

-Your dentist will begin by cleaning the affected area.
-Then, she’ll use a special dental material called composite resin or porcelain to fill your tooth.
+The dentist will begin by cleaning the affected area.
+Then, she will use composite resin or porcelain to fill your tooth.
 The filling will blend in with the rest of your smile for a natural look.